brainstormforce/simple-stripe-payments/readme.txt

 1. Navigate to the "Add New" in the plugins dashboard
 2. Navigate to the "Upload" area
-3. Select `really-simple-stripe-payments.zip` from your computer
+3. Select `simple-stripe-payments.zip` from your computer
 4. Click "Install Now"
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `really-simple-stripe-payments.zip`
+1. Download `simple-stripe-payments.zip`
-2. Extract the `really-simple-stripe-payments` directory on your computer
+2. Extract the `simple-stripe-payments` directory on your computer
-3. Upload the `really-simple-stripe-payments` directory to the `/wp-content/plugins/` directory
+3. Upload the `simple-stripe-payments` directory to the `/wp-content/plugins/` directory
 4. Activate it from the Plugins dashboard

 == Screenshots ==